smartninja/WD2/14 - React/README.md

 ## Build a game with react

 First we'll create react app.
 We'll use `vite` for this.
-This lesson uses vite vewrsion 6.0, but later versions should work the same.
+This lesson uses vite version 6.0, but later versions should work the same.

 ```bash
 npm create vite@6.0.0